Policies & Procedures

 First-year applicants must demonstrate a command of the English language.

-• Applicants who report ACT/SAT scores and have not completed at least three full years of secondary education in an approved country where English is the official language* are strongly encouraged to submit TOEFL iBT, IELTS Academic, IELTS Indicator, or Duolingo English Test scores regardless of citizenship or residency.
+• Applicants who report ACT/SAT scores and have not completed at least the most recent three full years of secondary education in an approved country where English is the official language* are strongly encouraged to submit TOEFL iBT, IELTS Academic, IELTS Indicator, or Duolingo English Test scores regardless of citizenship or residency.
 Subscores are considered as part of the application review.

-• Applicants who do not report ACT/SAT scores and have not completed at least three full years of secondary education in an approved country where English is the official language* are required to submit TOEFL iBT, IELTS Academic, IELTS Indicator, or Duolingo English Test scores regardless of citizenship or residency.
+• Applicants who do not report ACT/SAT scores and have not completed at least the most recent three full years of secondary education in an approved country where English is the official language* are required to submit TOEFL iBT, IELTS Academic, IELTS Indicator, or Duolingo English Test scores regardless of citizenship or residency.
 Subscores are considered as part of the application review.

 • Test scores that will be used to fulfill the English proficiency requirement must be taken within two years prior to the applicant's date of enrollment in the university.